Events News

 Read MoreOne of the aims of the Ukrainian Women’s Association of Canada, formed in 1926, was to preserve the embroidery, weaving and folk dress of early Ukrainian settlers.
 Members of that organization began to collect artifacts, and to exhibit and display them, with the intent to develop appreciation, build public support and preserve this heritage.
 As a result, the first Ukrainian museum in Canada was established in Saskatoon in 1936.
-Subsequently, other provincial museums were created, the Ukrainian Museum of Canada, Alberta Branch being the first in 1944.
-It was the first Ukrainian museum officially formed in Alberta, and has since been awarded Recognized Museum Status, a prestigious designation by the Alberta Museums Association.
-Now in its 77th year of operation, it houses thousands of artifacts illustrating many aspects of the cultural heritage of Ukrainians in Canada.
+Subsequently, the Ukrainian Museum of Canada, Alberta Branch was established in 1944.
+It was the first Ukrainian museum officially formed in Alberta.
+Now in its 80th year of operation, it houses thousands of artifacts illustrating many aspects of the cultural heritage of Ukrainians in Canada.

 Read MoreCollection includes artifacts such as icons, priests’ vestments, chalices, crosses and other liturgical objects